Things to see and do in Israel

 The waters off Eilat are rich in coral and perfect for some underwater sightseeing.
 Scuba or snorkel on underwater trails, take a submarine tour, or just marvel at the scene through the windows of the Eilat's amazing Underwater Observatory.

 Go to a performance by the Israeli Philharmonic Orchestra, or the New Israel Opera, or one of several other great orchestras in Tel Aviv which draw audiences from all over the world.

 The Via Dolorosa in Jerusalem's Old City traces the traditional path Jesus walked from judgment to crucifixion.
 The nine 'stations' along the route lead to five more in the Church of the Holy Sepulchre.

-These intriguing communities can be found all over Israel and many offer accommodation facilities for tourists.
-They offer a great insight into a local kibbutz life and are unique to the country.
-Several kibbutz offer workshops or, as with Israel's first kibbutz, Deganya A a small museum.
+These intriguing collective settlements can be found all over Israel and many offer accommodation facilities for tourists.
+They give great insight into the local kibbutz life and are unique to the country.
+Several kibbutzim offer workshops or, as with Israel’s first kibbutz, Degania Alef, a small museum.

 National parks and reserves

 Israel’s historic treasures and breathtaking landscapes are protected in over 70 national parks and nature reserves (www.parks.org.il).
 Remains of once grand cities such as Bet She’an and Caesarea are true archaeological highlights, while the Ein Gedi and Yehudiya nature reserves offer natural beauty and opportunities for hiking.